profile curation and automated feeds by GRRL! updated: February 25, 2026

-Bio Excerpt: Sandrine Garneau is a Canadian racing driver who brought her mechanical engineering expertise to the 2024 F1 Academy season with Rodin Motorsport.
-The October 2004-born talent stands out in the all-female championship paddock for her unique ability to bridge the gap between driver feedback and technical... (full bio below ↓↓)
+Bio Excerpt: Sandrine Garneau is a Canadian mechanical engineer turned racing driver who competed in the 2024 F1 Academy season with Rodin Motorsport, bringing rare technical expertise— (full bio below ↓↓)

 Sandrine Garneau